rmgrajewski/RyanGrajewski.io/_projects/lunarforge/lunarforge.md

 ## Project Overview

 NASA's Big Idea Challenge for 2023 - the Lunar Forge - was an open-ended challenge to develop innovative technologies or processes that address some part of the metal production pipeline on the Moon.
-In particular, NASA emphasized technologies that enable the production of pressure vessels, support structures, pipe, metal BLAHBALLBLAHIDSFOPAOISEJFASIODJFIOSextrusions, cable, etc. There was a major emphasis on design process for this project, including methodical idea generation and systematic decision making.
+In particular, NASA emphasized technologies that enable the production of pressure vessels, support structures, pipe, metal extrusions, cable, etc. There was a major emphasis on design process for this project, including methodical idea generation and systematic decision making.

 ## Concept Generation

 Our team followed a systematic approach to idea generation, down-selection, and concept validation.
-Ask me about the design and ideation methods we used!‍Our efforts culminated in a proposal comprising two highly innovative but also highly risky system concepts:
+Ask me about the design and ideation methods we used!‍ Our efforts culminated in a proposal comprising two highly innovative but also highly risky system concepts:
 1. A method for rapidly quenching metal for the purpose of metal hardening by using an inert nitrogen gas quenching process
 2. A novel method for manufacturing pressure vessels which incorporates an inflatable inner diaphram that acts as a mold around which heated metal feedstock could be wrapped to form the outter shell.